SSLMate/certspotter/man/certspotter-script.md

 `ISSUER_DN`

 :    The distinguished name of the certificate's issuer.
 This variable may be unset if there was a parse error, in which case `ISSUER_PARSE_ERROR` is set.
+Be aware that this value is controlled by the certificate authority and often contains [misleading, incorrect, or unhelpful information](https://www.agwa.name/blog/post/the_certificate_issuer_field_is_a_lie).

 `ISSUER_PARSE_ERROR`